bgd-labs/aave-proposals-v3/src/20231106_Multi_DebtTokenUpdates/DebtTokenUpdates.md

 ## Motivation

-In response to an attack vector reported by a white-hat, some immediate steps where taken to protect the Aave Pools by pausing, freezing and disable stable borrowing on the affected assets.
+In response to an attack vector reported by a white-hat, some immediate steps where taken to protect the Aave Pools by pausing, freezing, and disabling stable borrowing on the affected assets.

 Upon further investigation it turned out to be necessary to also prevent new minting of StableDebt.